hay/strikeout/README.md

 * ☑ Create items
 * ☑ Create lists
 * ☑ Overview of all lists
+* ☐ Edit text of items
+* ☐ Edit text of lists
+* ☐ Manual re-ordering of lists
 * ☐ Manual re-ordering of items
-* ☐ Manual re-ordering of lists
 * ☐ Re-organize items into other lists
-* ☐ Edit text of items and list

 ### What it should do, sometime, in the future (Beta features)
 * Automatic recognition of hyperlinks